2013–14 Ashes series

 The 2013–14 Ashes (named Commonwealth Bank Ashes Series for sponsorship reasons) was a Test cricket series between England and Australia.
 The five venues for the series were the Brisbane Cricket Ground, the Adelaide Oval, the WACA Ground, the Melbourne Cricket Ground and the Sydney Cricket Ground.

 Australia won the series 5–0 and regained the Ashes for the first time since 2006–07.
 In doing so, Australia recorded only the third 5–0 Ashes whitewash in history.
-With 37 wickets and three man of the match awards, Mitchell Johnson was player of the series.
+With 37 wickets at an average of 13.97, and three man of the match awards, Mitchell Johnson was player of the series, with the series characterised as a comeback series for Johnson who had been dropped from the Australia's squad for the 2013 Ashes series in England, the first of the two back-to-back Ashes series that year.
+Australia had lost that series 3–0, their third consecutive Ashes series defeat.

 The series was notable for aggressive and hostile fast bowling display by Johnson throughout the series which many analysts described similar to the days of Lillee and Thomson.
-Johnson's performance was hailed by some in the British media as one of the greatest ever in cricket history and arguably the best of modern era.
+Johnson's performance was hailed by some in the British media as one of the greatest ever in cricket history and arguably the best of the modern era.

 Beginning with this series, the four-year cycle of Ashes series in Australia was brought forward one year.
 This meant this series was held three years after the previous 2010–11 series in Australia and only three months after the end of the 2013 Ashes in England.
 The schedule for series in England was brought forward by two years, beginning in 2015, which swapped where each series is to be played in subsequent years.
 This rescheduling was to avoid clashes between Ashes series in Australia and the Cricket World Cup, both previously held very close together in their four-year cycles.